trevsecops/trevsecops/README.md

 - 👋 Hi, I’m @trevsecops
-- 👀 I’m interested in containers, k8s, web/app development, and security
+- 👀 I’m interested in Security in all aspects and technology -
 - 📫 How to reach me : trevsecops@pm.me

 <!---